A new family Scotlands Great Trails

 The Cowal Way

-The routes terminus is at Portavadie beside Loch Fyne and passes through Tighnabruaich, Glendaruel and Strachur in Argyle then continues in the National Park into Lochgoilhead, Ardgarten, Arrochar and finishes in Inveruglas by Loch Lomond.
+The routes terminus is at Portavadie beside Loch Fyne and passes through Tighnabruaich, Glendaruel and Strachur in Argyll then continues in the National Park into Lochgoilhead, Ardgartan, Arrochar and finishes in Inveruglas by Loch Lomond.